hauptmedia/docker-atlassian-jira/README.md

 * Based on minimal debian:jessie
 * Uses Oracle Java 7
 * Integrates Mysql Connector J driver
-* Can be linked to hauptmedia/atlassian-mysql & hauptmedia/atlassian-reverseproxy image for autoconfig
+* Can be linked to **hauptmedia/atlassian-mysql** for MySQL backend autoconfig
+* Can be linked from **hauptmedia/atlassian-reverseproxy** for nginx reverse proxy autoconfig

 ## Example usage